A New Grounded Partition Identity of Type $D_4^{(3)}$: Preliminaries

-There is a specialisation of the Weyl–Kac character formula that yields a product expansion.
+There is a specialisation of the Weyl--Kac character formula that yields a product expansion.
 This expansion can be used to obtain the product side of $q$-series identities, corresponding to congruence conditions in partition identities.
+For a sequence $s = (s_0,s_1,\ldots,s_l)$ of non-negative integers, the $s$-\emph{specialisation} is defined as